This is the multi-page printable view of this section. Click here to print.

 2. Click the Block Storage menu.
 Go to the Block Storage List page.

-• or click the Volume Migration button at the top of the Block Storage details page of the resource to be migrated.
+• Or click the Volume Migration button at the top of the Block Storage Details page of the resource to be migrated.

 Caution